geomstats/geomstats/README.rst

 **Geomstats** is a Python package for computations, statistics, machine learning and deep learning on manifolds.

 The package is organized into two main modules: *geometry* and *learning*.
-The module *geometry* implements differential geometry: manifold, Lie groups, Riemannian metrics, and more.
+The module *geometry* implements differential geometry: manifolds, Lie groups, fiber bundles, shape spaces, information manifolds, Riemannian metrics, and more.
 The module *learning* implements statistics and learning algorithms for data on manifolds.
-The user can choose between backends: NumPy, Autograd or PyTorch.
+Users can choose between backends: NumPy, Autograd or PyTorch.

 .. list-table::
    :header-rows: 0